ekzhang/setwithfriends/README.md

 ## Deployment

-As mentioned above, the latest changes to the `master` branch are deployed automatically to Netlify using the `npm run build` script.
+As mentioned above, the latest changes to the `main` branch are deployed automatically to Netlify using the `npm run build` script.
 If you try to run this locally, it will not work due to protections on the production database.
 Instead, you can preview a release build configured to connect to the local emulator suite using the `npm run build:dev` script.

-The other parts of the app (serverless functions, database rules) are deployed to production using GitHub Actions on the master branch.
+The other parts of the app (serverless functions, database rules) are deployed to production using GitHub Actions on the `main` branch.
 The [staging environment](https://setwithfriends-dev.web.app/) gets automatic deploy previews when CI on the `main` branch passes.
 It is useful for seeing the latest version of the app and making sure that nothing is broken before releasing to